AngeloGalav/MachineLearningNotes/Notes/2022-10-26 - Classification II.md

 - We choose the split giving the maximum reduction of the Gini Index:
 ![[gini_split_formula.png]]

+The Gini Index can be used as an alternative for IG.

 ### Algorithm for building DTs
 There are several variants of DT building algorithms.
 - We could also have tests based on linear combinations of numeric attributes, but these situation are very much complex.